Genusbiz/docs/developers/defining-the-application-model/action-orchestration/data-sources/specifying-a-data-filter-for-a-data-source.md

 <td>**Set equal to active user account**</td>

-<td>Only available when filtering data for a data source that is associated with a [Account Profile](../../../security-and-privacy/account-profiles.md), for example <span style="FONT-STYLE: italic">Person.
+<td>Only available when filtering data for a data source that is associated with a [Account Profile](../../../security-and-privacy/account-profiles.md), for example *Person*.
 Populates the data source with the object associated with the user that is signed in when the action is executed.</td>

 </tr>